SimplifiedLogic/creoson/README.md

 There is nothing to "install", the Pre-Packaged Distribution contains everything you need, but here are some basic steps to follow:

-1. Download your Pre-Packaged Distribution
+1. Download your Pre-Packaged Distribution  (Distribution w/ GUI Utility is Recommended -> CreosonServerWithSetup-*.zip)
 2. Move the ZIP file to a directory where you want CREOSON to run from
 3. UNZIP the Pre-Packaged Distribution
 4. Run the CreosonSetup.exe